opendocsg/slw-judgments-backfill/2011_SGHC_165/report.md

 The Court of Appeal also noted that the plaintiff bears the burden of establishing that he will be denied substantial justice if the case is not heard in the forum.

 23     The plaintiffs argue that commencing the action in Egypt would cause a delay which would allow the defendants to delay the release of monies and documents.
-In _Oriental Insurance Co Ltd v Bhavani Stores Pte Ltd_ [1997] 3 SLR(R) 363, the Court of Appeal ruled that a bare assertion of likely delay would not suffice, and even if the argument was accepted, a delay would not ordinarily merit a stay of proceedings if all that could be shown was inconvenience and not substantial injustice (at [44]–[45]):
+In _Oriental Insurance Co Ltd v Bhavani Stores Pte Ltd_ <span class="citation">[1997] 3 SLR(R) 363</span>, the Court of Appeal ruled that a bare assertion of likely delay would not suffice, and even if the argument was accepted, a delay would not ordinarily merit a stay of proceedings if all that could be shown was inconvenience and not substantial injustice (at [44]–[45]):

  The respondents also said they might have to put up security for costs, and that a speedier resolution could be had in Singapore.
 However, no evidence was raised to suggest the likely delay (if any).
 In the absence of such evidence, we were unable to give credence to the respondents' assertion.
 Furthermore, even if we were to accept that there would be substantial delay if proceedings were stayed, this consideration, though valid, was not so weighty as to merit a stay of proceedings.